Community solar resources – individual consumers

 There are several key items that should be covered in plain language in your contract.
 These are required by the Maryland Public Service Commission.

 - Performance guarantees on the energy produced (if offered)

-Will you have access to reporting online or in a monthly statement from your subscriber organization that shows how much energy the system produced overall and your share?
-Will it show how much will be credited for on your next energy company bill?
+Providers often give you direct access to monitoring or some kind of monthly report on energy (kilowatt-hour) production.
+Be sure to ask how you will be informed about how much energy the system produced overall and your share.
+Will it show how much will be credited on your next energy company bill?

 In most cases the answer is no. The project owner will take that credit to help pay for the whole system.
 As a subscriber you are buying energy (kWh) and not a share in the system itself.
 However, in some projects that divide up long-term ownership of the system among all participants, you may be able to take the tax credit on your portion of the system’s cost.

 According to the regulations the subscriber organization owns the rights to all of the renewable energy credits that the system makes.
 In most cases the value of those credits is being used to pay for the system and is built into the price you are paying.